Moves mirror segment instances to new locations.

 - A configuration file containing information about which mirror segments to move, and where to move them.

 - You must have one mirror segment listed for each primary segment in the system.
-Each line inside the configuration file has the following format (as per attributes in the gp_segment_configuration, pg_filespace, and pg_filespace_entry catalog tables):
+Each line inside the configuration file has the following format (as per attributes in the gp_segment_configuration catalog table):